marcoarment/secondcrack/README.markdown

 With Dropbox set up, the publishing and previewing workflow is streamlined, and you never need to run the Second Crack updater manually:

 * Have the preview `.html` file open in your local browser.
-* Make changes to the draft `.txt` file.
+* Make changes to the draft `.md` file.
 Hit Save in your editor.
 * Wait a few seconds.
 The changes will round-trip to the server and the `.html` file will update.
 * Hit Refresh in the browser and see the changes you made, rendered right in your site's layout by the server-side engine.